ankitects/anki-manual/math.md

 Firstly, follow the documentation of the package and MiKTeX/MacTex in order to install the package.
-To check the package is working, you’ll want to put code like the above into a .latex file and test you can compile it from the command line.
+To check the package is working, you’ll want to put code like the above into a .latex file and test if you can compile it from the command line.
 Once you’ve confirmed that the package is available and working, we can integrate it with Anki.